groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Adding an Image to Any Page of a XLSX Document via Java"
+    title: "Steps for adding an image to any place of a XLSX document via Java"
     content: |
       [GroupDocs.Signature](/signature/java/) enhances Java applications with the capability to add signatures to any page of XLSX documents precisely.
 Easily boost your product's functionality by integrating our library.